Contents

 - What is Antral Follicle Count?

-- How is AFC measured?
+- How is AFC Measured?

 - When is AFC usually measured?

-- AFC and egg freezing: What's the connection?
+- AFC and Egg Freezing: What’s the connection?

 - I have low AFC, can I freeze my eggs?

-- What does a high AFC mean?
+- What does high AFC mean?

 - How much does an AFC test cost?